Enter a search request and press enter. Press Esc or the X to close.

 Few people know the impact Oak Ridge had on WWII and that’s because the entire town was a secret!
 Learn what it was like to work and live in a secret city during WWII where daily reminders not to tell your neighbors what you do all day were commonplace, and even the workers didn’t know the impact they would have.

-Guided Tours of the Museum Galleries: (Monday-Friday, 30 minutes, minimum of 20 students)
+Guided Tours of the Museum Galleries: (Mondays Only, 30 minutes, minimum of 20 students)

 Students will be virtually led through the museum galleries with a museum educator highlighting artifacts to tell the story of Tennessee history.

 First Peoples - SSP.01, 3.19, 3.22, 5.27, 5.28